fridamariejoergensen/CSS_project/content/text-analysis.md

 > The average length of a wiki text is 4486 characters (with spaces) and the median is 1004.
 For reference 4,500 characters is between 642 words and 1125 words.

-Becuase the distribution is so left skewed plotting it in log-scale helps with the visualization:
+Because the distribution is so left skewed plotting it in log-scale helps with the visualization:

 <img src="/images/Distribution_wiki_text_ls.png" />